BLOOD-MAIN/BLOOD-XMD-PAIR-/README.md

 ## Features

 - **Profile Section**
-  - Shows developer profile with photo and contact button (WhatsApp).
+  - Shows developer profile with photo and WhatsApp contact.

 - **Friends Section**
   - Displays friends with photo and contact links.